This guidance is for England, Scotland and Wales

 The definition of a product under the Regulations is wide-ranging and covers:

-As well as a general ban, the Regulations also ban commercial practices that are misleading due to a trader's action or omission or because they are aggressive and cause you to take a different decision about a product.
+As well as a general ban, the Regulations also ban commercial practices that are misleading due to a trader's action or omission, or because they are aggressive and cause the average consumer to take a different decision about a product.

-There is a list of 31 commercial practices that are considered unfair in all circumstances and are banned outright.
+There is a list of 31 commercial practices that are considered unfair in all circumstances and are therefore banned (see 'Commercial practices that are banned outright' below).

 You have the right to expect that a trader gives you clear and accurate information, which allows you to make an informed decision about a product; however, some traders do not play by the rules.
 A commercial practice becomes a misleading action when a trader gives you false information or presents it in such a way that it deceives you, or is likely to deceive you (even if it is factually correct) and you then take a decision about the product that you would not otherwise have done.